PoisotLab/ms_metaweb_transfer/README.md

 the form of the latent subspaces), rather than a list of interactions (species *a* eats *b*).
 This approach is conceptually different from other metaweb-scale predictions [*e.g.* @Albouy2019MarFis], in that the metaweb representation is easily transferable.
-Specifically, we use RDPG to create a number of latent variables that can be combined into an approximation of the network adjacency matrix.
-RDPG is known to capture the evolutionary backbone of food webs [@DallaRiva2016ExpEvo], resulting in strong phylogenetic signal in RDPG results;
-in other words, the latent variables of an RDPG can be mapped onto a phylogenetic tree, and phylogenetically similar predators should share phylogenetically similar preys.
+Specifically, we use Random Dot Product Graph model [hereafter RDPG; @Young2007RanDot] to create a number of latent variables that can be combined into an approximation of the network adjacency matrix.
+RDPG is known to capture the evolutionary backbone of food webs [@DallaRiva2016ExpEvo], resulting in strong phylogenetic signal in RDPG results; in other words, the latent variables of an RDPG can be mapped onto a phylogenetic tree, and phylogenetically similar predators should share phylogenetically similar preys.
 In addition, recent advances show that the latent variables produced this way can be used to predict *de novo* network edges.
 Interestingly, the latent variables do not need to be produced by decomposing the network itself; in a recent contribution, @Runghen2021ExpNod showed that deep artificial neural networks are able to reconstruct the left and right subspaces of an RDPG, in order to predict human movement networks from individual/location metadata.
 This is an exciting opportunity, as it opens up the possibility of using additional metadata as predictors.

-The latent variables are created by performing a truncated Singular Value Decomposition (t-SVD) on the adjacency matrix.
+The latent variables are created by performing a truncated Singular Value Decomposition [t-SVD; @Halko2011FinStr] on the adjacency matrix.
 SVD is an appropriate embedding of ecological networks, which has recently been shown to both capture their complex, emerging properties [@Strydom2021SvdEnt] and to allow highly accurate prediction of the interactions within a single network [@Poisot2021ImpMam].
 Under SVD, an adjacency matrix $\mathbf{A}$ (where
 $\mathbf{A}_{m,n}\in\mathbb{B}$ where 1 indicates predation and 0 an absence
 thereof) is decomposed into three components resulting in $\mathbf{A} =
 \mathbf{U}\mathbf{\Sigma}\mathbf{V'}.$ Here, $\mathbf{\Sigma}$ is a $m \times n$